12 Easy Ways to Save on Auto Insurance

 6. Pick the right car.

 Regardless of your driving skills, some cars simply cost more to insure.
-That’s because car insurance premiums are based on the previous claims history for the vehicle.
+That’s because Auto Insurance premiums are based on the previous claims history for the vehicle.
 The more likely a car is to break down or be stolen, the more you’ll pay.
 That means the age, make, model, safety rating, price, and even the colour of your vehicle can drive your auto rate higher.

 Expensive luxury vehicles, rare sports editions, and newer cars are some of the biggest culprits, especially if they require replacement parts that are difficult to source.
 In contrast, insurance-friendly vehicles, like minivans, four-door sedans, and mid-tier SUVs, are typically safe, reliable, and reasonably priced, with a lower theft score and strong security features.